-We offer a variety of Shabbat Friday night services throughout the month, as described below.
+We offer occasional Shabbat Friday night events throughout the month, as described below.
 Please check our online calendar for upcoming dates!

 Do a mitzvah by helping to make a minyan for our seniors at Drake Terrace.
 Bring a friend and celebrate these special Shabbat services with the wonderful residents.
 Drake Terrace is located at 275 Los Ranchitos Road in San Rafael.

 Shabbat Morning Services

 Every Saturday, 9:30 a.m.

 Experience the light as it filters through the dome of our Beit Knesset.
 Open the doors to your soul with our transliterated prayer book.
 Rejoice as children join the congregation becoming B’nei Mitzvah.
 Engage in spirited exchange with the rabbi as part of the weekly Torah discussion.
 Our rabbis invite you to come for all or any part of the morning to bask in the sanctuary sunlight and enjoy the feeling of community.
 Following the service, schmooze and nosh at our weekly catered Kiddush lunch.

 Some Saturdays – Musical Shabbat Morning Service 9:30 a.m.

 Jewish tradition teaches that if we open our hearts just a little bit, that God and those around us open it the rest of the way.
 Music is a “heart-opener” and takes us beyond words.
 Join us for our joyful, spirited, musical service.
 (Upcoming Dates: October 27, November 17, December 1, December 22)

 Alternative Shabbat Practices: Kol Neshama Minyan and Shabbat Sit

 Kol Neshama Minyan